BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 * Hidden fields can now be used
 * Campaign_ID can now be set per form
 * Widget now hides description text upon submission
-* Admins can recieve an email of submissions
+* Admins can receive an email of submissions
 * Users can request a copy of their submission (if enabled)
 * Custom return/thanks URL can be defined per form
 * Country field added